-Location Description orbixhlq.DEMO.IDL(SIMPLE) This is the supplied IDL. orbixhlq.DEMO.CBL.SRC(SIMPLESV) This is the source code for the batch server mainline module. orbixhlq.DEMO.CBL.SRC(SIMPLES) This is the source code for the batch server implementation module. orbixhlq.DEMO.CBL.SRC(SIMPLECL) This is the source code for the client module. orbixhlq.JCLLIB(LOCATOR) This JCL runs the Orbix locator daemon. orbixhlq.JCLLIB (NODEDAEM) This JCL runs the Orbix node daemon.
+Location Description orbixhlq.DEMO.IDL(SIMPLE) This is the supplied IDL. orbixhlq.DEMO.CBL.SRC(SIMPLESV) This is the source code for the batch server mainline module. orbixhlq.DEMO.CBL.SRC(SIMPLES) This is the source code for the batch server implementation module. orbixhlq.DEMO.CBL.SRC(SIMPLECL) This is the source code for the client module. orbixhlq.JCLLIB(LOCATOR) This JCL runs the Orbix locator daemon. orbixhlq.JCLLIB(NODEDAEM) This JCL runs the Orbix node daemon.

 Location Description orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLIDL) This JCL runs the Orbix IDL compiler, to generate COBOL source and copybooks for the batch server.
-The -s and -z compiler arguments, which generate server mainline and server implementation code respectively, are disabled by default in this JCL. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECB) This JCL compiles the client module to create the SIMPLE client program. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLESB) This JCL compiles and links the batch server mainline and batch server implementation modules to create the SIMPLE server program. orbixhlq.DEMO.CBL.RUN.JCLLIB(SIMPLESV) This JCL runs the server. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECL) This JCL runs the client.
+The -s and -z compiler arguments, which generate server mainline and server implementation code respectively, are disabled by default in this JCL. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECB) This JCL compiles the client module to create the SIMPLE client program. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPBDCB) This JCL compiles the client module to create the SIMPLE client program when using a COBOL compiler later than version 4.2. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLESB) This JCL compiles and links the batch server mainline and batch server implementation modules to create the SIMPLE server program. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPBDSB) This JCL compiles and links the batch server mainline and batch server implementation modules to create the SIMPLE server program when using a COBOL compiler later than version 4.2. orbixhlq.DEMO.CBL.RUN.JCLLIB(SIMPLESV) This JCL runs the server. orbixhlq.DEMO.CBL.RUN.JCLLIB(SIMPBDSV) This JCL runs the server when using a COBOL compiler later than version 4.2. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECL) This JCL runs the client. orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPBDCL) This JCL runs the client when using a COBOL compiler later than version 4.2.

 Note: Other code elements and JCL components are provided for the IMS and CICS versions of the SIMPLE demonstration.
-See "Getting Started in IMS" on page 51 and "Getting Started in CICS" on page 125 for more details of these.
+See "Getting Started in IMS" on page 49 and "Getting Started in CICS" on page 125 for more details of these.